Dealers

 What to do about it

 Fraud prevention in vehicle transport starts with one principle: verification has to be structural, not heroic.
 A careful employee is not a system.
 Systems outlast people.
-Vigilance has a day off.

 For the full cost picture beyond the rate, read The Hidden Vehicle Transportation Costs For Dealerships.